 Chromebooks: Assistant is available on most Chromebooks — but you have to turn it on first.
 You can get the job done by opening the settings, selecting “Google Assistant” under “Search and Assistant,” and then turning it on.
 Once that’s done, you can summon it with a hotword and then state your demands.
-In case you’re in the market for a new Chromebook, we have a list of the best ones to spend your money on here.
+If you’re in the market for a new Chromebook, we have a list of the best ones to spend your money on here.

 TVs and streaming devices: Google Assistant runs natively on Google TV and Android TV boxes like the Nvidia Shield TV and Xiaomi Mi Box S. All you have to do is press the dedicated Assistant button on the remote and say a command.

 Devices that work with Google Assistant

-Smart cameras: While some cameras have Google Assistant built-in — like the Nest Cam IQ — most of them work best paired with a device like a smartphone or smart display.
+Smart cameras: While some cameras have Google Assistant built-in — like the Nest Cam IQ — most of them work best paired with a smartphone or smart display device.
 That way, you can see what’s going on in your backyard or the kitchen.
 Those interested can check out the best security cameras you can get at the link.

 Lamps and light bulbs: If you’re starting to set up your smart home, getting a lamp or a few light bulbs that work with Assistant is a smart and affordable move.
 You’ll be able to turn the lights on/off with voice commands, even when you’re on the road.
 This allows you to make it look like someone is at home while the house is empty, to scare off the bad guys.
 It’s a great trick, although getting a large and scary dog is a better option.